March 28, 2026

 pg_dump accepts a full PostgreSQL connection URL via --dbname. mysqldump does not.
 It wants host, port, user, and password as separate flags.

 Since all credentials are stored as URLs in Secrets Manager (one consistent format for all database types), the backup script has to parse the MySQL URL manually and split it into components.
-That’s straightforward with shell string manipulation - except for one edge case: passwords with special characters.
+That’s mostly straightforward - except for one edge case: passwords with special characters.

 If a MySQL password contains @, it needs to be percent-encoded as %40 in the URL.
 The @ character is what separates the credentials from the hostname in a connection string, so an unencoded @ in the password breaks parsing completely.
 After splitting the URL, the script decodes the password with: